initbiz/initbiz.github.io/cumulusplus/index.md

 This way if you embed `ClusterDashboard` component on the page and `WelcomeMessage` component as a child then you have to create `clusterdashboardwelcomemessage` directory in your `partials` directory, since this will be the alias of the plugin.

 ## TODO / Feature plans
+* Cumulus settings model that stores Cumulus settings in one place
 * Drag & Drop dashboard